The Startup Gig

-Overview Of Shareholders Agreement
+Overview Of Shareholders Agreement Services

-The objective of a shareholder agreement is to provide equal protection to all shareholders and to enable them to decide whether to become shareholders in the future.
+The objective of a shareholders agreement is to provide equal protection to all shareholders and to enable them to decide whether to become shareholders in the future.
 A shareholder agreement emphasises the majority shareholders’ commitment to safeguard minority shareholders from exploitation and give them a voice when crucial decisions are made, which is why minority shareholders value it more than majority shareholders do.

 Why choose The Startup Gig For Shareholders Agreement Services

 We Are Honest Professionals Who Understand The Importance Of Knowing Our Business

 In the span of 7 years, we have mentored more than 2000+ startups for legal consultation.
 THE STARTUP GIG helps ambitious entrepreneurs and early-stage companies with best-in-class fundraising services to scale up their business.

 We Help You Structure The Deal And Draft The Document Accordingly

 There are mainly two benefits of Shareholders Agreement:

 A shareholder agreement in India clarifies a shareholder’s authority and standing, as well as the licence you hold as the issuer of such shares, by describing the power and risks for all.
 Furthermore, it acts as a gatekeeper in the interaction between small and large shareholders.

 A shareholders agreement creates the ideal conditions for amending the company constitution.
 It is appropriate for small and medium-sized businesses that do not want to change the entire constitution whenever minor changes are required.